Salumati/RN_Uebungen_SS21/README.md

 # RN_Uebungen_SS21
-A Repository for the exerxise and programms from the Rechnernetze lessons
+Solutions to the exercises proposed in the Rechnernetze SS21 lecture.